Klagarge/BachelorThesis-OTSecurity/02-main/attacks/mitm.typ

   Even with the security measures see on @subj:attack-mitm, Mallory was able to impersonate Alice and Bob with create its own key with each other.
 This is why a #gls("mitm") attack is so dangerous.

   == Security Measures
   When a Mallory attacker can intercept all messages exchanged since the beginning of the communication, it isn't possible to be sure that the message is from the right person.
 We need to trust someone before.
-That's what certificates are for.
-Certificate are signed by a trusted third party and can be used to verify the identity of the person.
+Certificates are made for that.
+There are signed by a trusted third party and can be used to verify the identity of the person or device.
 The most common certificate is #gls("x509") certificate.
 ]

 #let fig-mitm-full = [
   #figure(
     image("mitm-full.png", width: size-fig.attacks),
-    caption: [#gls-short("mitm") intercept everything] ) <fig-attack-mitm-full>
+    caption: [#gls("mitm", long: false) intercept everything] ) <fig-attack-mitm-full>
 ]